 Bounty to port solidity to Komodo

-Last week we introduced the possibility of a developer being able to make their own custom consensus through Komodo’s Crypto Conditions implementation.
-This news excited a long time community member who then posted a bounty for a solidity interpreter to be integrated into Crypto Conditions.
+Last week we introduced the possibility of a developer being able to make their own custom consensus through Komodo’s Custom Consensus Framework.
+This news excited a long time community member who then posted a bounty for a solidity interpreter to be integrated into the CC framework.

 There are already questions around the internet asking if solidity can be ported to EOS.
-The similarity between requests is that EOS contracts are written in C++ which is the same as Komodo’s first language to support UTXO-based Smart Contracts (and extending consensus through custom rules).
+The similarity between requests is that EOS contracts are written in C++ which is the same as Komodo’s first language supported by the Custom Consensus framework.
 The most popular response for the EOS platform is to use a porting tool from solidity to C++.

 Whether this is the best way for a Komodo solidity port is questionable because Komodo offers developers a flexible framework for extending consensus.
 Instead of forcing a developer to use the platform’s language, an alternative to solidity transpiling looks achievable.